JanBaryczkowski/Bionic-mechatronic-hand/README.md

 # Bionic-mechatronic-hand
 This project was part of a university course focused on mechatronic system design.
 As part of the course, I concentrated on designing the robotic hand, with plans to build and program it in the future.

+The biomimetic mechatronic hand offers a total of 11 degrees of freedom, controlled by the opening and closing of the fingers using a tendon-driven mechanism, combined with local servos controlling wrist movement and lateral finger motion.
+The tendons run through holes in the rotating elements of the fingers, and their ends are routed to servomechanisms placed in the forearm.
+The applied finger mechanism was developed based on the open-source kinematic scheme of the HRI Hand robotic hand and the work of Will Cogley, who uses a set of joints and linkages remotely controlled by tendons.
+The hand was 3D-printed, and fishing line was used as the tendon material due to its high strength and small diameter.